lroSTM/CdkHarLondon/README.md

 ## Introduction

 This Github repository presents an MLOps infrastructure for implementing a Human Activity Recognition model, using the [STM32 Model Zoo](https://github.com/STMicroelectronics/stm32ai-modelzoo).
-Our infrastructure is designed to streamline the development process, making it faster and more efficient for you to build and deploy your model.<br>
+Our infrastructure is designed to streamline the development process, making it faster and more efficient for you to build and deploy your model.
 We use AWS SageMaker pipeline to train and generate the Human Activity Recognition model that will run on edge devices (STM32U5 series), with OTA updates using FreeRTOS.
 The devices are connected to IoT Core, and data is collected via MQTT.
 Additionally, we are implementing an IaC infrastructure using AWS CDK(Cloud Development Kit).

 ## Solution Architecture